-Take your breath away with the views on Vancouver Island.
+Take your breath away with the views of Vancouver Island and the Saanich Inlet.
 Malahat Skywalk puts into perspective the beauty of the West Coast.
 An easy family experience that won’t be forgotten.

 Do you want to experience the kind of view that takes your breath away?
 You need to add the Malahat Skywalk to your list of travel adventures for the next time you’re visiting beautiful Vancouver Island.
 The Skywalk is highly accessible for the entire family — so bring your littles and your elders!